jedisct1/wasi-crypto-preview/witx/wasi_ephemeral_crypto.md

 ---

 #### <a href="#signature_export" name="signature_export"></a> `signature_export(signature: signature, encoding: signature_encoding) -> (crypto_errno, array_output)`
+Export a signature.

+This function exports a signature object using the specified encoding.

-Export a signature in the given format.
+May return `unsupported_encoding` if the signature cannot be encoded into the given format.

 ##### Params
 - <a href="#signature_export.signature" name="signature_export.signature"></a> `signature`: [`signature`](#signature)